Updated July 16, 2020. This post will continue to be updated as more information is available.

 - Practice social distancing and keep space between yourself and others outside your home.
 This means avoiding crowded places and group gatherings, as well as staying 6 feet away from other people.
 If you are quarantining with others or are a caretaker during this time, here is how to stay safe at home.

 - Avoid close contact with people who are sick.
 Close contact is considered spending more than a few minutes within 6 feet of a sick person, or sharing common surfaces or utensils.

-- Wear a cloth face covering or face mask when in public settings, especially in places with a high density of people, such as grocery stores or transit centers.
+- Wear a cloth face covering or face mask when in public settings or around people you are newly exposed to, especially in places with a high density of people, such as grocery stores or transit centers.
 For more information on when to wear face masks, see here.

 - Stay home and self isolate if you become sick with respiratory symptoms like fever and cough.
 We also recommend you reach out to us to review your symptoms and discuss getting tested for coronavirus.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Regularly clean and disinfect frequently touched objects and surfaces.